A nice and crisp fall salad with celeriac, pears, cheese and walnuts, quick to make and completely satisfying.

 For the cheese I used Bergkäse, that is a cheese produced in the Alps.
 It has quite a strong but exquisite flavor, especially when you buy it directly at the market, cut off huge cheese wheels.
 You keep it in the fridge, wrapped in some special cheese foil and every time you open the fridge afterward you spend a few seconds wondering why the kitchen suddenly smells like feet. 🙂 Then you remember the cheese, smile and open the fridge again to cut yourself a small slice of it.

-If you cannot find this „mountain“ cheese, feel free to use another strong flavored cheese.
+If you cannot find this „mountain“ or Alp cheese, feel free to use another strong flavored cheese.
 I googled a bit and found out that Bergkäse include the better known Fontina or Gruyere cheese.

 - 50 g/1.7 oz grated cheese (Bergkäse, Fontina, Gruyere)